canonical/vanilla-framework/templates/docs/patterns/suru.md

 ### Standalone main suru

 If needed, suru can be used as a standalone component.
 This is useful when you need to create a visual separation between two sections of content.

+If the top section is a hero, please use the proper `p-suru--25-75` or `p-suru--50-50` section instead.

 <div class="embedded-example"><a href="/docs/examples/patterns/suru/standalone" class="js-example">
 View example of the default Suru component